 In his response to much of the criticism over Facebook’s data-mining practices and advertising policies—Carmack did not share the same concerns.
 “I’m not a ‘privacy is gone, get over it’ sort of person, and I fully support people that want remain unobserved, but that means disengaging from many opportunities.
 The idea that companies are supposed to interact with you and not pay attention has never seemed sane to me,” he wrote.

 “Being data driven is a GOOD thing for most companies to be,” he added.
 “I have never felt harmed by data mining, and I rather like the recommendations that Amazon gives me on each visit.”

 This concern seems to be at the center of much of the backlash.
-While data mining has benefits of achieving unique, and creative interactions that enhance a user experience, the controversy surrounding the possibility of unethical data mining practices by companies is not easily dismissed.
+While data mining has the benefits of achieving unique, and creative interactions that enhance a user experience, the controversy surrounding the possibility of unethical data mining practices by companies is not easily dismissed.
 These are genuine concerns on the mind of many, and as new technologies continue to emerge that connect us deeper to simplify our everyday lives it is natural to expect this debate to continue at the forefront of a data driven society.